The complete guide

 When is it time to invest in an employee app?

-- A large share of your staff do not work at a computer.
+• A large share of your staff don't work at a computer.

 What features should a modern employee app include?